BornToBeRoot/NETworkManager/docs/07_FAQ.md

 ## How to enable profile file encryption?

 Open the settings and go to the profile section.
-Right click on the profile you want to encrypt.
+Right click on the profile file you want to encrypt.
 Select `Encryption...` > `Enable encryption...` and set your master password.

 ![ProfileFile_EnableEncryption](ProfileFile_EnableEncryption.gif)

 ## How to change the master password of an encrypted profile file?

 Open the settings and go to the profile section.
-Right click on an encrypted profile.
+Right click on an encrypted profile file.
 Select `Encryption...` > `Change Master Password...` and enter the current master password and a new master password.

 ![ProfileFile_EnableEncryption](ProfileFile_ChangeMasterPassword.gif)

 ## How to disable profile file encryption?

 Open the settings and go to the profile section.
-Right click on an encrypted profile.
+Right click on an encrypted profile file.
 Select `Encryption...` > `Disable encryption...` and enter your master password.

 ![ProfileFile_DisableEncryption](ProfileFile_DisableEncryption.gif)